openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * Such a solution as a community project which is easy to use & contribute to.
 * Reduce Platform Monitoring overhead and its single point of failure (SPOF) property.
-* Auto-scaling metric scraping based on number of ServiceMonitors
+* Auto-scaling metric scraping based on number of ServiceMonitors.
 * Soft multi-tenancy for local storage (TSDB).
-* Opt-in for full forwarding mode.
+* Opt-in for full forwarding mode (agent).
-* Full architecture for Hypershift ([WIP](https://docs.google.com/document/d/1BJarERppgiJ8esc6d8anbJMOQ0AflFBQea-Zc9wAp0s/edit))
+* Full architecture for Hypershift ([WIP](https://docs.google.com/document/d/1BJarERppgiJ8esc6d8anbJMOQ0AflFBQea-Zc9wAp0s/edit)).

 ### Non-Goals

 * Access controls for managed service owners for metrics from different managed services.
 For example, there are currently no requirements for owners of managed services A to be prohibited from seeing metrics from managed service B, and vice versa.
 * Expose managed service metrics to end-users.
 We know e.g. OCS addon wants this, but this can be achieved on top of the proposed solution using client or backend side filtering for data isolation if needed (e.g. prom-label-proxy).
 The monitoring team can do this in the next iteration.
-* Integrate managed service metrics into the OpenShift console.
-We know OCS wants to integrate with OCP Console, but we assume the console team can help support switching between Prometheus-compatible data sources.
 * Solve Platform Monitoring SPOF, scalability and overhead.
 This will be targeted in a follow-up enhancement.
 * Allow logging and tracing capabilities.
 Other solutions should tackle this (designed by Logging and Tracing teams.)